-The IdAM capability area addresses "Who is on the Network" to strengthen management of users and accounts on Agency networks.
-The IdAM capabilities focus on identifying Agency users, and ensuring that they have been properly vetted, trained, and authenticated.
+The IDAM Capability Area addresses "Who is on the Network" to strengthen management of users and accounts on agency networks.
+The IDAM capabilities focus on identifying agency users and ensuring that they have been properly vetted, trained, and authenticated.

-The four IdAM component capabilities are:
+The four IDAM component capabilities are:

-- TRUST Requirements The CDM TRUST capability reduces the probability of loss in availability, integrity, and confidentiality of data by ensuring that only properly vetted users are given access to credentials and systems commensurate with their role.
+- TRUST Requirements: The CDM TRUST (manage trust in people granted access) capability reduces the probability of loss in availability, integrity, and confidentiality of data by ensuring that only properly vetted users are given access to credentials and systems commensurate with their role.
 This includes elevated privileges and special security roles.
-The vetted trust level is properly monitored and renewed, per agency policies and applicable statutes. - BEHAVE Requirements The CDM BEHAVE capability ensures that an authorized user exhibits the appropriate behavior for their role.
-For CDM, appropriate securityrelated behavior is defined as actions that have been assigned, explained, and "agreed to" by the user via user agreements, training, job requirements, or similar methods.
-This capability provides an Agency with insight into risks associated with non-conformance with policies for accessing systems and data by authorized users. - CRED Requirements The CDM CRED (credentials and authenticators) capability ensures that account credentials are assigned to, and are used only by, authorized users or services to access agency systems, services, and facilities.
-CRED binds a type of credential or authenticator to an identity established in TRUST with a level of assurance and is used to grant logical access. - PRIV Requirements The purpose of the PRIV capability is to ensure that privileges for logical access are assigned to authorized people or accounts that require authorized access for job functions.
+The vetted trust level is properly monitored and renewed, per agency policies and applicable statutes. - BEHAVE Requirements: The CDM BEHAVE (manage security-related behavior) capability ensures that an authorized user exhibits the appropriate behavior for their role.
+For CDM, appropriate security-related behavior is defined as actions that have been assigned, explained, and agreed to by the user via user agreements, training, job requirements, or similar methods.
+This capability provides an agency with insight into risks associated with non-conformance with policies for accessing systems and data by authorized users. - CRED Requirements: The CDM CRED (credentials and authenticators) capability ensures that account credentials are assigned to and are used only by authorized users or services to access agency systems, services, and facilities.
+CRED binds a type of credential or authenticator to an identity established in TRUST with a level of assurance and is used to grant logical access. - PRIV Requirements: The purpose of the PRIV (privilege management) capability is to ensure that privileges for logical access are assigned to authorized people or accounts that require authorized access for job functions.
 This capability is dependent on the existence of a set of attributes that denote roles or characteristics that require or restrict specific privileges per policy.
 This capability provides the agency with insight into risks associated with authorized users being granted excessive privileges to facilities, systems, and information at any level of sensitivity.
-PRIV also has two subcapabilities, ILM and PAM.
-ILM enables automation throughout the IdAM lifecycle by adjusting information in connected repositories to address changing positions and responsibilities.
+PRIV also has two sub-capabilities, Identity Lifecycle Management (ILM) and Privilege Access Management (PAM).
+ILM enables automation throughout the IDAM lifecycle by adjusting information in connected repositories to address changing positions and responsibilities.

-The Data Dictionary within the CDM Data Model Document (DMD) defines the specific attributes for IdAM.
-The IdAM capabilities extract the actual state attributes from Agency authoritative sources, which maintain accurate, current attributes.
-The possible authoritative sources include existing Human Resources (HR) (i.e., Personnel), Learning Management, clearance or investigation management, and IdAM systems.
-For some Agencies that are geographically dispersed or have major components, these sources may span multiple systems and not be consolidated.
+The Data Dictionary within the CDM Data Model Document (DMD) defines the specific attributes for IDAM.
+The IDAM capabilities extract the actual state attributes from agency authoritative sources, which maintain accurate and current attributes.
+The possible authoritative sources include existing Human Resources (HR) (i.e., Personnel), Learning Management, clearance or investigation management, and IDAM systems.
+For some agencies that are geographically dispersed or have major components, these sources may span multiple systems and not be consolidated.

-A Policy Administrative Point (PAP) is the interface to manage the machine-readable policies (desired state).
+A Policy Administrative Point (PAP) is the interface to manage the machine-readable policies (i.e., the desired state).
 The Policy Decision Point (PDP) is the mechanism that compares the actual state with the desired state and detects defects that require attention.
 The PRIV PAM sub-capability provides a PEP for making privileged user authentication and access decisions.
+The Identity pillar is considered one of the most important pillars of Zero Trust.
+In a ZTA, users inherently need to have distinct, well-defined roles and users should be given the least privileges necessary.
+By deploying CDM IDAM capabilities, agencies can use it to support their Zero Trust strategies and mature their Zero Trust implementation level.